Chandler-Manly/Weather-App/README.md

 #
 # Weather-App Overview

 ## Description

-- Weather-App allows users to input their city name and retrieve current weather information.
+- Weather-Now allows users to input their city name and retrieve current weather information.

 ## API and Data Sample